bitwarden/help/_articles/faqs/product-faqs.md

 **A:** Yes!
 You can download directly from GitHub <https://github.com/bitwarden/mobile/releases> or via F-Droid by adding our repo <https://mobileapp.bitwarden.com/fdroid/>

-### Q: How do I enable Autofill in Android?

-**A:** There are two services that need to be enabled on Android to cover all Auto-fill scenarios, AUTO-FILL SERVICE and AUTO-FILL ACCESSIBILITY SERVICE.
-These services can be enabled from within the Bitwarden App under Settings.

-When configured, you should see "Enabled" in green text.
-Double-check under the AUTO-FILL ACCESSIBILITY SERVICE that the Permission shows "Granted" in green text as well.     https://help.bitwarden.com/article/auto-fill-android/

-One last thing you will want to check is the battery optimization settings on your phone and make sure it is turned off for Bitwarden.
-Often, Android Battery Optimization will turn off services to save battery and in turn kill the auto-fill services.

 ### Q: Can I use Directory connector to sign into Bitwarden?

 **A:** The Directory Connector tool provides the functions to automatically provision and deprovision users, groups, and group associations from your user directory (LDAP, Active Directory, G Suite, Azure AD, or Okta).